1.

 We finally get to see the newer Classic Coach grill, but without any

-Coach version.
-But, the taillights are original Custom Cloud units.
+hood ornament.
+The taillights are original Custom Cloud units.

 This one was found in Phoenix, AZ.
 Nice two-tone gray/silver.